OctopusDeploy/docs/docs/getting-started.md

 ### 5. Define your deployment process

 Octopus Deploy is designed to work with teams following agile software development methodologies, that is, continuously deploying software, iterating, making changes, and redeploying.
-Most of what happens at deployment time is configured within a project.
+Before you can deploy, a Project will need to be created with a Deployment Process which will contain all the information needed to have your teams successfully redeploy every time.

 #### Projects